mondoohq/cnquery/README.md

 # run a query and print the output
 cnquery run local -c "packages.installed { name version }"

-# execute a query pack on a docker image and print results as json
+# execute a query pack on a Docker image and print results as json
 cnquery explore docker 14119a -f pack.mql.yaml -j

 # open an interactive shell to an aws account